Lawsuits to air London Metal Exchange's dirty laundry

-Even if it successfully defends itself from class action lawsuits by aluminum manufacturers, the LME may have to accept greater external oversight into a trade that until now flourished with little external supervision.
+Even if it successfully defends itself from class action lawsuits by aluminium manufacturers, the LME may have to accept greater external oversight into a trade that until now flourished with little external supervision.

-The lawsuits, brought by small aluminum manufacturers in the United States, accuse the banks and traders of hoarding metal in warehouses, driving up the prices of industrial products from soft-drink cans to aeroplanes.
+The lawsuits, brought by small aluminium manufacturers in the United States, accuse the banks and traders of hoarding metal in warehouses, driving up the prices of industrial products from soft-drink cans to aeroplanes.

 Plaintiffs argue that the LME abetted the scam by writing rules that made it possible and ignoring calls to change.